-This function produces a direct transfer without an intervening conference call (see the description in the T-Library SDK 8.0 C Developer's Guide).
+This function produces a direct transfer without an intervening conference call.
 The call moves from an extension (B), where a transfer is initiated, to a new extension (C) specified in the destination DN (see the scenario).
 In other words, the party (A) who initiates the call is disconnected from the original DN (B) and reconnected to the destination DN (C).
 This function is only used for the IVR-Behind-Switch configuration.